The ethics of publication and prevention of publication malpractice.

 Committee on Publication Ethics (COPE)

-The publication of article in “Ukrainian Journal of Constitutional Law” is an important component of the development of a consistent and comprehensive system of knowledge.
-Such process is a direct reflection of the authors quality of work of the articles and the institutions that support them.
+The publication of an article in “Ukrainian Journal of Constitutional Law” is an essential building block in the development of a coherent and respected network of knowledge.
+Such a process is a direct reflection of the quality of the work of the authors and the institutions that support them.

-The editorial board of the Ukrainian Journal of Constitutional Law takes the responsibility of overseeing all stages of publication extremely seriously, and the editorial staff quite seriously realize the fullness of ethical and other responsibilities.
+The editorial board of the Ukrainian Journal of Constitutional Law takes the responsibility for the surveillance for all publishing stages extremely seriously, and, at the same time the editorial board recognizes the plenitude of ethical or other obligations.

-The editorial board of the Ukrainian Journal of Constitutional Law undertakes to ensure that advertising, reprint or other commercial yields will not have any influence on editorial decisions.
-In addition, editors-in-chief, like the entire editorial board, will seek to assist in establishing collaboration with other journals and/or publishers when it is useful and necessary.
+The editorial board of the “Ukrainian Journal of Constitutional Law” is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+In addition, both the Editors-in-Chief and the entire editorial board will assist in communications with other journals and/or publishers where this is useful and necessary.

-THE ETHICAL OBLIAGATIONS OF THE AUTHORS
+THE ETHICAL OBLIGATIONS OF AUTHORS

 - Access to data and data retention.
-Along with the articles, the authors submit initial information about themselves, their place of work (study) and a photo, and grant their permission of use of such, for the purpose of their publication in the Journal and for retention by the editors for a rational time after their publication.
+Along with the articles, the authors submit initial information about themselves, their place of work (study), a personal photo, and grant their permission for the editorial board to use the aforementioned data for the purpose of their publication in the Journal and for retention by the editors for a rational time after their publication.

-THE ETHICAL OBLIAGATIONS OF THE EDITORIAL BOARD.
+THE ETHICAL OBLIGATIONS OF THE EDITORIAL BOARD.

 - Disclosure of information and conflict of interest.
 Unpublished materials used in the submitted manuscript should not be used in the editors’ own research without the author’s written consent.
-The internal information or ideas received during the review should remain as confidential and not be used for personal interests.
-In the case of a conflict of interest with one or both editors-in-chief, as a result of a competitive relationship, collaboration, or other relationship with one of the authors, companies, or (possibly) institutions associated with the submitted manuscripts, such editor must recuse themselves (delegate to another member of the editorial board to review the manuscript).
+The internal information or ideas received during the review should remain confidential and cannot be used for personal benefits.
+In the case of a conflict of interest with one or both editors-in-chief, as a result of a competitive relationship, collaboration, or other relationship with one of the authors, companies, or (possibly) institutions associated with the submitted manuscripts, such an editor must recuse themselves (delegate to another member of the editorial board to review the manuscript).

-ETHICAL OBLIGATIONS OF THE REVIEWERS
+THE ETHICAL OBLIGATIONS OF REVIEWERS